 two three parts.

-A highlight of Part 1 is the cooking class where I bravely snacked on chapulines – grasshoppers from Oaxaca.
+A highlight of my adventures in Tulum was a Mexican cooking class where I bravely snacked on chapulines – grasshoppers from Oaxaca.

-We drove straight from the Cancun airport to Tulum which is about an hour and a half down the coast.
-It’s past all the grand resorts, the tourist meccas and it’s just a little more subdued.
-The resorts are no taller than the jungle canopy and the restaurants are open air and tucked into the trees.
+The resorts are no taller than the jungle canopy and the restaurants are open-air and tucked into the trees.
 It has a hippie vibe, yoga resorts aplenty, restaurants touting vegan menus or local farm to table fare.

 As our splurge dinner we opted to dine at Hartwood Tulum – an off-the-grid restaurant run by an ex-New Yorker husband and wife team.